tarockx/CrontabBuilder/README.md

 * `ShowCurrentCrontab` - shows or hides the bottom panel that shows the currently selected Crontab string
 * `ShowCurrentCrontabDescription` - shows or hides the bottom panel that shows a human-readable description the currently selected Crontab string
 * `ShowInfoOutsideMainScroller` - if set to `true`, this will move the description panels outside the main `ScrollViewer` that contains all the crontab editing controls.
 This means the description panel will always be visible even if the editing controls are partially hidden due to lack of vertical space.
+* `ShowSecondsMode` - shows or hides the "every X seconds" panel
+* `ShowMinutesMode` - shows or hides the "every X minutes" panel
+* `ShowHoursMode` - shows or hides the "every X hours" panel
+* `ShowDayMode` - shows or hides the "every day" panel
+* `ShowWeekMode` - shows or hides the "every week" panel
+* `ShowNthDayOfWeekMode` - shows or hides the "every nth week day" panel
+* `ShowMonthMode` - shows or hides the "every month" panel
+* `ShowLastDayOfMonthMode` - shows or hides the "last day of the month" panel
+* `ShowCustomExpressionMode` - shows or hides the "custom Cron expression" panel

 ## Building